Note to readers: This report has been modified to incorporate updates to the Libra payment system as found in the White Paper v2.0.*

-The Libra Association intends to work with policymakers as the ecosystem is developed and operationalized, and as regulations adapt to address innovation and other changes in the market.
+The Libra Association intends to work with policymakers as the network is developed and operationalized and as regulations adapt to address innovation and other changes in the market.

-The Libra Association recognizes the importance of privacy on the public blockchain — but also the risks of misuse.
-The association itself is not involved in processing transactions and does not store any personal data of Libra users.
+The Association recognizes the importance of privacy on the public blockchain — but also the risks of misuse.
+The Association itself is not involved in processing transactions and does not store any personal data of Libra network users, other than for the purposes of complying with applicable anti-money laundering (AML), Countering the Financing of Terrorism (CFT), and sanctions laws.

 A Commitment to Engagement